What Makes an Advanced Probiotic Formula Actually Effective? A Science-Based Breakdown

 - Vitamin D3 for immune-gut communication

-- Vitamin K2 (MK-7) to support nutrient utilization
+- Vitamin K2 (MK-7) to support proper nutrient utilization

-Using bioavailable forms helps ensure these nutrients are absorbed efficiently.
+Using bioavailable forms helps ensure these nutrients are absorbed efficiently — particularly important for the ~40% of the population with MTHFR variants that affect folate conversion.

 When evaluating a probiotic formula, look for: